 The Chart of Accounts can be an overwhelming concept.
 Thankfully, most accounting software packages generate the list for you based on your industry.
 You can then customize the list to your specifications by adding, deleting or renaming accounts.
 Contact an Anders Advisor for help getting started.
 We have several templates available and can show you how to import our template into your software.

-Stay tuned for the next post in the Accounting 101 for Startups blog series on Double Entry Accounting.
+Check out the next post in the Accounting 101 for Startups blog series on Double Entry Accounting.